-Our neurologist is dedicated to ensuring that you receive the best possible care and treatment.
+Our neurologist is dedicated to ensuring that you receive the best possible care and treatment for your headache and migraine.
 The causes of headaches and migraines can be very complex, and many patients spend years chasing treatments.
 Our neurologist is trained to focus specifically on nerves to ensure that you receive the best possible care from top experts in the field.

 Types of Headaches and Migraines